-We know you're thinking that grilling tomatoes sound a little strange at the very least.
-Grilling a tomato does so much for the flavor.
-You simply have to try it to understand.
-In fact, try this: Take a tomato, cut it in half, and sprinkle with salt and pepper, grill, cut side down for about 5 minutes.
-Now, take a bite.
-The flavor of the tomato becomes intensified by grilling it.
+Grilling tomatoes might not be the most common cooking method for this flavorful fruit, but it enhances its flavor so much that you simply need to try it to understand why this is the perfect way of cooking tomatoes.
+In fact, a halved tomato sprinkled with salt and pepper, and grilled cut side down for about 5 minutes has such an intense flavor, that it might just be your new favorite summer staple.
 You also get a great flavor from the browning of the tomato.
 Since tomatoes are naturally high in sugar the grill caramelizes those sugars and gives the tomato some really great flavor.

 To grill a tomato, start by cutting out the stem end and then cut the tomato in half.
-You can grill them whole, but they tend to explode and not in a cool, dramatic way.
+You can grill them whole, but they tend to burst.
 There are two ways to actually grill the tomato and it depends on what you want to get out of it.
 If you want to serve up your tomatoes as a side dish or appetizer then grill them face down for two to three minutes then flip them over to finish off.
 It's at this point that you can sprinkle on some garlic, cheese or whatever you want to season your tomatoes with.
 If you want to make a salsa or sauce out of your tomatoes then you only need to grill them face down.
 Either way, any part of the tomato that is going to be in contact with the grill needs to be lightly oiled.
 Brush a little olive oil over the surface of the tomato and it won't stick.
 Most of this oil will be lost to the grill so you really are not adding much fat.
 Don't use too much or you might get flare-ups which will ruin your tomatoes.